 For questions regarding the Graduate Program, please contact Tanya Owen at [email protected]

 An application for admission can be completed electronically through the Graduate Studies Office website.
 Admission will be granted only to a limited number of students of superior ability, and application should be made by the posted deadlines.
 Completed applications are due in the Graduate Office between December 15 and January 15.
 Please refer to the Graduate Office website for specific deadlines.
 Some options will review an application received after the deadline, but that applicant may be at a disadvantage in the allocation of financial assistance or in the priority for admission.
 In general, admission to graduate standing is effective for enrollment only at the beginning of the fall term.
 The California Institute of Technology encourages applications from members of groups underrepresented in science and engineering, including women.
-Graduate admissions is covered by Caltech’s Nondiscrimination Policy.
+Graduate admissions are covered by Caltech's Nondiscrimination Policy.
 For more information on this policy, please refer to page 70.
 Applicants will automatically be considered for financial aid; no additional application is required.

 To be admitted to graduate standing, an applicant must in general have received a bachelor's degree representing the completion of an undergraduate course in science or engineering equivalent to one of the options offered by the Institute.
 He or she must, moreover, have attained such a scholastic record and present such recommendations as to indicate fitness to pursue, with distinction, advanced study and research.
 Admission sometimes may have to be refused solely on the basis of limited facilities in the option concerned.